ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-5-3.md

-Chapter 4: Setting Goals for Learning and Development: Balancing Short-term and Long-term Goals
+Balancing Short-term and Long-term Goals
 ===============================================================================================

 Setting goals is an essential part of lifelong learning and development.
 Without clear goals, it can be challenging to make progress or stay motivated.
 However, setting effective goals requires a balance between short-term and long-term objectives.